WiLO-Networks/barrel-ai-privacy-policy/index.md

 Upon account deletion, we will:
 - Remove your account from Microsoft Entra ID
 - Delete your email address from our records
-- Any locally stored data on your device will be removed when you uninstall the App<br>
+- All data stored on your device will be erased when you request account deletion from the app.<br>

 ## Children's Privacy
 The App is not intended for use by children under the age of 13.
 We do not knowingly collect personal information from children under 13.
 If you believe we have collected information from a child under 13, please contact us so we can promptly remove it.